menghanhui/r3bl.blog/_posts/2018-01-21-the-city-that-i-cant-name.markdown

 **Shoutout to the photographers:** <small>The photos in this article were taken by the following users: [@naletu](https://unsplash.com/@naletu) ([City of <span class="censored" id="censored">Sarajevo</span>](https://unsplash.com/photos/FYr3roIu51g)), [@chriskaridis](https://unsplash.com/@chriskaridis) ([Eiffel Tower](https://unsplash.com/photos/nnzkZNYWHaU)), and [User:0x010C](https://commons.wikimedia.org/wiki/User:0x010C) ([Statue of Liberty](https://commons.wikimedia.org/wiki/File:2016-11_Statue_of_Liberty_04.jpg)).</small>

-**Update on January 22nd, 15:30:** Prior to this edit, I have accidentally included a photo of a replica of the Statue of Liberty instead of using the photo of the original.
+**Update on <span itemprop="dateModified">2018-01-22</span>:** Prior to this edit, I have accidentally included a photo of a replica of the Statue of Liberty instead of using the photo of the original.